Are you interested in learning about Colombian coffee?

 Geography and Climate

-When it comes to uniqueness, what makes Colombian coffee special?
+As you may guess, Colombia is known for many other things but when it comes to uniqueness, what makes Colombian coffee special?

 Much is to do with the geography and climate of the coffee-growing regions.